worldbank/gld/Support/B - Country Survey Details/MEX/ENOE/Correspondence_NAICS_ISIC.md

 The mapping of NAICS to ISIC codes is performed by a user written `R` code.
 It reads from the relevant NSO correpsondence Excel file stored under `MEX_[YYYY]_ENOE\MEX_[YYYY]_ENOE_v01_M\Doc` and writes the comparison `.dta` file merged in the harmonization under `MEX_[YYYY]_ENOE\MEX_[YYYY]_ENOE_v[##]_M\Data\Stata`.
 The corresponding `R` itself is stored under `MEX_[YYYY]_ENOE\MEX_[YYYY]_ENOE_v[##]_M\Programs`.
 Note that the actual files are stored on a World Bank server - the conversion files are, however, avaialbe [in the utilities folder here](utilities).

 The first step in the process is to reduce the NSO correspondece six-digit system to the three digits covered in the ENOE.
 This creates duplicates as the, for example, 14 codes between `461110` and `46122` that can be reduced to the three-digit `461` maps to 27 distinct ISIC codes.
+There are 94 unique three-digit codes in SCIAN 2007.

-The second step is to compare the correspondence of SCIAN three-digit codes to ISIC three-digit codes, and count the number of total cases and the number of matches to each code.
+The second step is to compare the correspondence of SCIAN three-digit codes to ISIC three-digit codes and count the number of total cases and the number of matches to each code.
 The image below shows this process for some of the first codes:

 <br></br>
 ![SCIAN Reducation Logic](utilities/match_1.png)
 <br></br>

 In the above image the aforementioned code `461` has a total of 27 mappings, one of which starts with ISIC code `471`, and 13 cases each start with `472` and `478`.
 In the case of SCIAN `462` all three cases map directly to ISIC `471` (red box in the above image).
 In the case of SCIAN `464` the seven total cases are much more spread out (orange box in the above image).

 At this stage of the algorithm, only perfect matches are map from three-digit SCIAN codes to three-digit ISIC codes.
+This applies to 17 of the 94 unique SCIAN three-digit codes, leaving 77 yet to map.

 The third step matches each three-digit NAICS code to the reduced two-digit ISIC equivalent.
 This is exemplified in the snapshot below: